lilwon/lilwon.github.io/_pages/about.md

 Hi!
 I am **Lillian Won**.

 I was born and raised in Northern California.
 I received my Bachelor of Computer Science from UC Irvine.
-I am currently a database analyst for a company in Folsom.
+I am currently a data analyst for a company in Folsom.

 I love working with Big Data and NoSQL databases.
 On the side, I enjoy studying algorithms and other software development stacks (mostly backend development since that's where the data is!).